fffonion/UnSHc/README.md

 # UnSHc
 UnSHc - How to decrypt SHc *.sh.x encrypted file ?

+**This version of script only works for MIPS binaries.** For x86/x64, please use the original version https://github.com/yanncam/UnSHc .

 # Please note

 I will not decrypt any file for people.